 The global market for refurbished and handed-down phones is growing.
 The higher a phone’s nominal resale value, the more likely it is to be traded in.
 A US$1,000 phone could retain half its value after the first year, providing the minority of smartphone users who swap out premium phones annually a strong incentive to trade them in.21 Companies also have an incentive to refurbish: a one-year-old, pristinely refurbished phone may retail for 80% of the price of a brand-new one.
 A four-year-old premium phone may be unwanted in wealthier markets but be in significant demand in emerging ones.
 Premium phones are also likely to be more water and dust resistant and use better quality glass than lower-priced phones.22 Indeed, the refurbished smartphone market is expected to grow annually at 11.2% per year through 2024, at which point it will be worth US$65 billion and comprise 352 million units.23

 Longer smartphone lifetimes could reshape how the smartphone industry generates revenues and profits.

-Smartphone vendors could offer higher-priced devices to balance out a fall in the quantity of devices sold, and they may be able to charge a green premium among consumers who favor vendors that have more sustainable approaches.
+Smartphone vendors could offer higher-priced devices to balance out a fall in the quantity of devices sold and they may be able to charge a green premium among consumers who favour vendors that have more sustainable approaches.
 However, vendors should also think about how to grow revenue from sources other than device sales, which could include: